-Researchers are implementing a randomized evaluation to study the effects of deferred wages on workers’ investments, consumption, and well-being, as well as on the labor supply.
+Researchers partnered with Lujeri Tea Estates to implement a randomized evaluation to study the effects of offering deferred wages on workers’ investments, consumption, well-being, and productivity at work.

 Researchers randomly assigned 870 workers into one of two groups.
 A treatment group had the option to delay receiving part of their wages (they could pick the amount) until the end of the harvesting season, in May 2017.
 A comparison group of workers continued to receive their full wages at the regularly scheduled biweekly paydays.

 Using survey and administrative payroll data, the researchers examined whether workers in the treatment group saved more during the agricultural season, spent more on larger purchases at the end of the season, were more productive at work, or consumed more during the off-season.
 Researchers offered the treatment-group workers the option to re-enroll for the subsequent offseason and next main season.
 To measure effects on asset accumulation, they conducted a follow-up survey four months after the payout, when the scheme had completely ended, and another follow-up survey over two years after the start of the first round of the deferred payments program (ten months after the last round).

 Researchers also conducted a set of additional interventions to understand what made workers want to delay receiving some of their pay.
 They used new samples of workers who were not involved in the initial intervention and had never been offering the savings program.
 In one intervention, they randomized offers to enroll in either a) the original scheme, which automatically delayed the payment amount the worker had selected or b) a version in which workers had to make savings deposits manually by handing cash to a project employee stationed next to a payroll site.